lo module provides support for managing Large Objects (also called LOs or BLOBs). This includes a data type

 The module also provides a data type

-lo, which is really just a domain of the
+lo, which is really just a domain over the

 oid type.
 This is useful for differentiating database columns that hold large object references from those that are OIDs of other things.
 You don't have to use the